igomezv/igomezv.github.io/publications.md

 ### Textbooks
 **Total: 5** | 1 SEP book | 4 Supplementary material |

-*SEP book* refers to a textbook approved by the Secretaría de Educación Pública (SEP) and utilized in public high schools.
+*SEP book* refers to a textbook approved by the Secretaría de Educación Pública (SEP) and utilized in public high schools:

-*Supplementary materials* are additional resources, such as guides for teachers or students, designed to support the main textbook used in their courses.
-Since these materials are complementary, I do not count them in my publication count.

 - [Medel Esquivel, R., García Salcedo, R. & **Gómez Vargas, I.** (2020) Matemáticas III.
 Serie Travesías.
 Ediciones Castillo.
 ISBN: 978-607-540-522-3.
 Book authorized by Secretaría de Educación Pública (SEP) and CONALITEG.](https://recursos.edicionescastillo.com/secundariaspublicas/visualizador/3_mat_tra/index.html#page/1).

+*Supplementary materials* are additional resources, such as guides for teachers or students, designed to support the main textbook used in their courses.
+Since these materials are complementary, I do not count them in my publication count:

 - **Gómez Vargas, I.** (2018) Guía didáctica “Ciencias 2.
 Física.
 Secundaria Savia.
 Guía Esencial para aprender a pensar”, 3th ed.
 Editorial SM.
 ISBN: 978-607-24-2959-8.